huntdatacenter/charm-prometheus-ceph-exporter/README.md

 time to deploy nodes or blocks packages from installing this can cause failure for the amulet test.

+Amulet tests also require a working juju environment and juju-deployer to run.
+Juju can be installed via snap and amulet via pip with with:

+    sudo snap install juju --classic
+    sudo pip install bundletester

 Unit testing  has been stubbed out but does not include comprehensive tests at this time.
 When available unit tests can be run with: